SlashScreen/Bibliodot/README.md

 	return "beep"
 }}
 ```
 This will be replaced with the result of this script.
-Under the hood, it is turned into a function with the text as the body verbatim. make youre your indentation is proper.
+Under the hood, it is turned into a function with the text as the body verbatim.
+Make sure your indentation is proper.

 #### Other info